BlaBlaHuman/kotlin-comprehensions/spread-operator-on-all-collections.md

   }
   ```

-* As for the overriding, the most obvious and simple workaround is to create a dummy method that accepts data and then calls the "real" overriden method with this data casted to array.
+* As for the overriding, the most obvious and simple workaround is to create an overriding method that accepts boxed array data and then calls the real variadic method with this data casted to primitive array.
   ```Kotlin
   abstract class A<T> {
       abstract fun foo(vararg x: T)